So, you’ve got this shiny blog of yours and you’re thinking, “How much is this thing really worth?”

 Selling a blog isn’t as simple as sticking a ‘For Sale’ sign on your homepage and waiting for the offers to roll in.

-There are platforms out there that make the selling process easier – they’re like real estate agents, but for blogs.
+There are platforms out there that make the selling process easier – they’re like real estate agents but for websites.

-These ‘blog flipping’ sites can help you find a buyer and take care of all the paperwork.
+These ‘blog flipper’ sites can help you find a buyer and take care of all the paperwork.
 One such site is called Flippa.

 But just like selling a house, you’ve got to make sure your blog is in tip-top shape before you list it.